scottvieira/Documentation/source/licensing.md

 managing agreements.
 The module allows users to identify license clauses most important to record and track from an institutional point of view.
-With related features like a clause comparison function, and ILL and course pack terms tools that can be implemented to deliver terms through other systems such as SFX, Serials Solutions, or EBSCO, the CORAL Licensing module provides a way to make better use of permissions included in the license agreement.
+With related features like a clause comparison function, and ILL and course pack Terms Tool that can be implemented to deliver terms through other systems such as SFX, Ex Libris (formerly Serials Solutions), or EBSCO Full Text Finder, the CORAL Licensing module provides a way to make better use of permissions included in the license agreement.